squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

-If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including statistics like stars and forks.
-Furthermore, individual documents can be linked to specific source files.
+If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including stars and forks.
+Furthermore, the [date of last update and creation], as well as [contributors] can be shown.

 ## Configuration